JaydenTeoh/switcheo-code-challenge/readme.md

 # Switcheo Code Challenge #

-This is my submission for Switcheo's Full-Stack Software Engineer Internship Code Challenge
+This is my submission for Switcheo's Full-Stack Software Engineer Internship Code Challenge!

-There are 5 problems in this challenge, each testing different skillsets that are required for a Blockchain Software Engineer
+There are 5 problems in this challenge, each testing different skillsets that are required for a Blockchain Software Engineer.

 ## Thoughts ##